Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Angiotensin-converting enzyme (ACE) inhibitors help relax blood vessels.
-ACE inhibitors prevent an enzyme in your body from producing angiotensin II, a substance in your body that affects your cardiovascular system by narrowing your blood vessels and releasing hormones that can raise your blood pressure.
+ACE inhibitors prevent an enzyme in your body from producing angiotensin II, a substance in your body that narrows your blood vessels and releases hormones that can raise your blood pressure.
 This narrowing can cause high blood pressure and force your heart to work harder.

 Examples of ACE inhibitors include:

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.